-Monday to Saturday 7.30am-8pm, Sundays and bank holidays 9am-8pm
+The Abbey Gardens are open daily: Monday to Saturday 7.30am-8pm, Sundays and Bank Holidays 9am-8pm

 The internationally acclaimed Abbey Gardens in the centre of historic Bury St Edmunds attracts thousands of visitors each year, drawn by the superlative floral displays, the ancient setting and the excellent facilities.

 The six hectare park is on the site of a former Benedictine Abbey, once a power house of medieval England.
 The combination of floral excellence, formal bedding schemes and the heritage of its backdrop make the gardens a very special place to visit.
-The site is meticulously maintained and has features of interest to a wide range of visitors including ancient monument ruins, an aviary, a refreshment kiosk, bowling green, tennis courts, water garden, rose garden, sensory garden, a section of the river Lark, a play area, pergola and public toilets.
+The site is meticulously maintained and has features of interest to a wide range of visitors including ancient monument ruins, an aviary, a refreshment kiosk, a shop, tennis courts, water garden, rose garden, sensory garden, a section of the river Lark, a play area, pergola and public toilets.

 (1 April to 31 August)

-Sundays and bank holidays 9am-8pm
+Sundays and bank holidays: 9am-8pm

 (1 September to 30 September)

 (1 March to 31 March)

-|Monday to Saturday 7.30am-6pm
+|Monday to Saturday: 7.30am-6pm

-Sundays and bank holidays 9am-6pm
+Sundays and bank holidays: 9am-6pm

 (1 October to last day of February)

-Sundays and bank holidays 9am-5pm
+Sundays and bank holidays: 9am-5pm